Counterfactually Fair Conformal Prediction: EXPERIMENTS

 \subsection{Noisy Counterfactuals}

-In this section, we evaluate the robustness of CF-CP to noisy counterfactuals.
+In this section, we examine the robustness of CF-CP to the quality of the available counterfactuals, since its performance necessarily depends on how accurate these counterfactuals are.
+Specifically, we study how fairness and performance change as we introduce noise into the counterfactuals.
 For the datasets where we have access to the exogenous variables $U$ (synthetic datasets and Law School), we add Gaussian noise to the true exogenous variables before generating counterfactuals.
 For the Bios dataset, we add Gaussian noise to the counterfactual embeddings.
 The results are shown in Table~\ref{tab:noisy-combined}.
 Here we only report average set size and CSD due to space constraints and the other metrics and noise variances can be found in Appendix~\ref{sec:additional-results}.
 The noisy counterfactuals lead to a slight increase in CSD for all methods, but CF-CP still achieves a significant reduction in CSD compared to split CP, with only a modest increase in the size of the prediction sets.
 CF-CP achieves comparable average set size and CSD trade-off compared to other counterfactual fairness methods (CFU, CFR, PCF) even with noisy counterfactuals.

 To further illustrate the robustness of CF-CP to noisy counterfactuals, we plot CSD against different noise levels in Figure~\ref{fig:csd-vs-noise}.
 We vary the noise level from 0 (oracle counterfactuals) to 1 for synthetic datasets and Law School, and from 0 to 0.16 for Bios, as higher noise levels lead to poor performance.
 We observe that as the noise level increases, CSD also increases for all methods as expected.
 However, CF-CP methods show similar robustness to noise as other counterfactual fair models (CFU, CFR, PCF) and post-hoc union, and they consistently achieve lower CSD compared to split CP across all noise levels.
 This shows that CF-CP is effective in reducing counterfactual unfairness even when counterfactuals are noisy.